XeroAPI/xero-php-oauth2/docs/payrolluk/Api/PayrollUkApi.md

 # **getEmployeeSalaryAndWage**
 > \XeroAPI\XeroPHP\Models\PayrollUk\SalaryAndWages getEmployeeSalaryAndWage($xero_tenant_id, $employee_id, $salary_and_wages_id)

-get employee salary and wages record by id
+Retrieves a specific salary and wages record for a specific employee using a unique salary and wage id

 ### Example
 ```php